Randomness Efficient Steganography: Preliminaries

-\subsection{Preliminaries}

-We say that a function $\mu: \mathbb{N} \to \mathbb{R}$ is \emph{negligible} if for every positive polynomial $p(\cdot)$, there exists an $N$ such that for all $n > N$, $\mu(n) < \frac{1}{p(n)}$.
+\section{Preliminaries}

 We use the notation $x \leftarrow X$ to denote sampling an element $x$ from a distribution $X$ and the notation $x \in_R S$ to denote sampling an element $x$ uniformly at random from a set $S$.
-For a function $f$ and a distribution $X$ on its domain, $f(X)$ denotes the distribution of sampling $x$ from $X$ and applying $f$ to $x$.
-The uniform distribution on $\{0, 1\}^{d}$ is denoted by $U_{d}$ and $U(X)$ denotes the uniform distribution on a finite set $X$.
-We denote the length (in bits) of a string or integer $s$ by $|s|$ and the cardinality of a set $S$ is denoted by $|S|$.
-The concatenation of string $s_1$ and string $s_2$ is denoted by $s_1 \circ s_2$. ``$\log$'' indicates the logarithm base 2 and ``ln'' denotes the natural logarithm.
-For completeness, we record below a few inequalities we use.
+For a function $f$ and a distribution $X$ on its domain, $f(X)$ denotes the distribution that results from sampling $x$ from $X$ and applying $f$ to $x$.
+The uniform distribution on $\{0, 1\}^{d}$ is denoted by $U_{d}$.
+We use the notation $|s|$ to stand for the number of symbols in a string $s$.
+For a probability distribution $D$ with support $X$, the notation $\Pr_{D}[x]$ denotes the probability that $D$ assigns to $x \in X$.
+The cardinality of a set $S$ is denoted by $|S|$.
+The concatenation of string $s_1$ and string $s_2$ is denoted by $s_1 \circ s_2$. ``$\log$'' indicates the logarithm base 2.

-\begin{theorem}[Markov's inequality] Let $X$ be a random variable that takes only non-negative real values.
-Then for every $\alpha>0$, we have